software/hoardy-web/./extension/page/help.org

 Why does a (specific) URL or some part of it fails to be properly captured by Hoardy-Web?

-Did you read the notes on the bugs of the browser you are using above?
+Did you read the notes on the bugs of the browser you are using?

 Most notably: